2013-14 Cavaliers / FirstMerit Scholarship Program Rules

 • Extracurricular Activity (work experience, community involvement, etc.)

-7. Relatives or members of the immediate family of the NBA, FirstMerit Bank and Cavaliers Operating Company/Quicken Loans Arena employees are not eligible to apply for a Cavaliers/FirstMerit Scholarship.
+7. Employees (or immediate family members of employees) of the NBA, FirstMerit Bank, Cavaliers Operating Company/Quicken Loans Arena, or their respective affiliates, subsidiaries or parents are not eligible to apply for a Cavaliers/FirstMerit Scholarship.

 8. Participation in basketball is not considered a factor in judging extracurricular achievement since it could jeopardize a winner's NCAA eligibility if he or she intends to play college basketball.